LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-18-displaying-auth0-user-profiles-in-ASP.NET-6-MVC-part2.md

 1. Applications
 2. Create Application
 3. Select Machine to Machine Applications.
-We will call it "User_Profile_Service"
+We will call it "User_Profile_Service."
-4. Authorize Machine to Machine Application.
-Select the API in the list.
+4. In the "Authorize Machine to Machine Application", select the API in the list.
 If you don't know which to use that's ok.
 Just use the default Auth0 API which is called Auth0 Management API.
-5. Select one scope to make the
 5. Hit the Create button.
-API connection more secure.
-Select "read:users" and hit authorize.
+6. Now from the list of permissions select "read:users" and hit authorize.

 <img src="../images/Displaying-auth0-user-profiles-in-ASP.NET-Core-MVC_p2/CreateMachineToMachineApp.gif" class="image fit" alt="Create_Machine_To_Machine_App"/>